 It almost looks like a poor man’s dinner.
 Some pasta, something resembling onions, and a bit of green to liven up an otherwise boring looking dish.

 Trust me…it’s so much more than that.
-These pan-fried noodles and sauerkraut were one of Nana’s favorite (and signature) side dishes, and it’s only fitting to share them with you for this week’s Sunday Supper, while we celebrate Moms (and Nanas) everywhere.
+These pan-fried noodles and sauerkraut were one of Nana’s favorite (and signature) side dishes.

 To be honest, I don’t really have a clear memory of how she used to make this.
 I remember ingredients, and how good this stuff tastes fried up in butter the second day.